JonaAlbrecht/HLF-GOconversionissuance-JA-MA/Project-Description/README-files/Bringing up the network.md

 To look at CouchDB, type into the google search bar http://localhost:6984 to look at couchdb1 instance from buyer organisation
 Or http://localhost:12984 to look at couchdb7 instance from hproducer organisation

+**Creating the SmartMeter and OutputMeter**

+## Bring up the channel

+First, cd into the issuer-vm3 folder:

+`cd /usr/local/go/src/github.com/HLF-GOconversionissuance-JA-MA/version1/setup1/issuer-vm3`

+We need to run the createChannel.sh bash script to create the channel.
+It is the Issuing Body which creates the Channel.
+The Script sets a number of environment variables and then uses the fabric commands 'peer channel create', 'peer channel join' and 'peer channel update' that are part of the fabric-binaries we downloaded at the beginning

+`./createChannel.sh`

+If you would like to look at the commands step by step (e.g. just execute peer channel create first) comment out the invocations of the bash functions 'joinChannel' and 'updateAnchorPeers' with the #

+Now, lets join all other organisations to the channel:

+`cd ../buyer-vm1`

+`./joinChannel.sh`

+`cd ../eproducer-vm2`

+`./joinChannel.sh`

+`cd ../hproducer-vm5`

+`./joinChannel.sh`

+## Deploy the chaincode

+Next, lets deploy the chaincode from the issuing body directory.
+It is the issuing body that deploys the chaincode but approval from all organisations is needed.

+`cd ../issuer-vm3`

+Comment out the invocation of all functions after approveformyorg if not already the case.

+`./deployChaincode.sh`

+`cd ../buyer-vm1`

+`./installAndApproveChaincode.sh`

+`cd ../eproducer-vm2`

+`./installAndApproveChaincode.sh`

+`cd ../hproducer-vm5`

+`./installAndApproveChaincode.sh`

 **Troubleshooting**

 `docker ps` should show you 23 docker containers.
 Run `docker ps -a` and see in the "Status" column whether any docker containers have status "exited with...".
 If that is so, try bringing up the specific docker container again with `docker container restart CONTAINER_ID`